Inchill/neat-code/README.md

 # neat-code

-A repository of neat code.
+A repository of neat javascript code.